How to Discharge Student Loans in Bankruptcy: The Truth You Need to Know

 Why the myth exists

 For decades, a powerful misconception has prevented many borrowers from seeking relief through bankruptcy.
-Research shows that while a quarter-million student loan debtors file for bankruptcy annually, more than 99% never attempt to discharge their educational debt.
+Studies estimate that the vast majority of bankruptcy filers with student loan debt never file an adversary proceeding seeking discharge.
 This striking disparity exists primarily because the myth of non-dischargeability has become so deeply entrenched in our collective understanding.

 The myth gained strength after Congress gradually made student loan discharge more difficult.
 Initially, only loans in repayment for less than five years were protected from standard discharge.
 However, significant changes in 1998 removed this time restriction entirely, establishing a higher standard for all student loans.